idaholab/moose/framework/doc/content/syntax/Constraints/index.md

 the mesh is to assign boundary IDs to the secondary and primary sides of the interface when creating the mesh in their 3rd-party meshing software (e.g. Cubit or Gmsh).
-If these boundary IDs exist, then the lower dimensional blocks can be generated automatically using the `LowerDBlockFromSideset` mesh modifiers as shown in the below input file snippet:
+If these boundary IDs exist, then the lower dimensional blocks can be generated automatically using the `LowerDBlockFromSidesetGenerator` mesh generator as shown in the below input file snippet:

 ```
-[MeshModifiers]
+[Mesh]
   [./primary]
-    type = LowerDBlockFromSideset
+    type = LowerDBlockFromSidesetGenerator
     sidesets = '2'
     new_block_id = '20'
   [../]
   [./secondary]
-    type = LowerDBlockFromSideset
+    type = LowerDBlockFromSidesetGenerator
     sidesets = '1'
     new_block_id = '10'
   [../]